madihafarhana21/madihafarhana21/README.md

-- 👋 Hi, I’m Madiha and I'm pursuing my masters degree in Data Science.
+- 👋 Hi, I’m Madiha.
+I am exploring all the exciting things in the field of Data science 🪐.

 <!---